Learn how to authenticate your access to the Katalon API.

 HTTP Basic Authentication

-This method involves sending your Katalon username and password encoded in Base64 within the HTTP Authorization
+This method involves sending your Katalon username and password encoded in Base64 within the HTTP Authorization header.

 Implementation Steps